UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantProfileGetRes.md

 `func (o *UnibeeApiMerchantProfileGetRes) HasMerchant() bool`

 HasMerchant returns a boolean if a field has been set.

+### GetMerchantMember

+`func (o *UnibeeApiMerchantProfileGetRes) GetMerchantMember() UnibeeApiBeanDetailMerchantMemberDetail`

+GetMerchantMember returns the MerchantMember field if non-nil, zero value otherwise.

+### GetMerchantMemberOk

+`func (o *UnibeeApiMerchantProfileGetRes) GetMerchantMemberOk() (*UnibeeApiBeanDetailMerchantMemberDetail, bool)`

+GetMerchantMemberOk returns a tuple with the MerchantMember field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMerchantMember

+`func (o *UnibeeApiMerchantProfileGetRes) SetMerchantMember(v UnibeeApiBeanDetailMerchantMemberDetail)`

+SetMerchantMember sets MerchantMember field to given value.

+### HasMerchantMember

+`func (o *UnibeeApiMerchantProfileGetRes) HasMerchantMember() bool`

+HasMerchantMember returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)